maryamabdou/maryamabdou/README.md

 ### Hi 👋, I am Maryam Abdou

 * Fresh Graduate from Computer and Communications Engineer at Alexandia University
-* Interested in software development and AI
+* Interested in Software Development and AI
 * 📫 How to reach me: maryamabdou2000@gmail.com
 <!--
 **maryamabdou/maryamabdou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.